lucabecci/Viveo-s-Challenge/README.md

 2. Run `npm install` to install all dependencies.
 3. Run `npm start` to start the app

+### How to run with Docker
+0. You need Docker and docker-compose.
+1. In your terminal, navigate to the main directory.
+2. Run `docker-compose up` to create the image.

 ## 5. Project structure 📁

 ### Main